 NIMS Training Tracker & Credentialing System

-The National Incident Management System (NIMS) provides a systematic, proactive approach to guide departments and agencies at all levels of government, nongovernmental organizations, and the private sector to work seamlessly to prevent, protect against, respond to, recover from, and mitigate the effects of incidents, regardless of cause, size, location, or complexity, in order to reduce the loss of life and property and harm to the environment.
+The National Incident Management System (NIMS) provides a systematic, proactive approach to guide incident command.
+Departments and agencies at all levels of incident command must be able to respond efficiently and proactively.
+Government, nongovernmental organizations, and the private sector work seamlessly to prevent, protect against, and respond to the effects of incidents.
+Regardless of cause, size, location, or complexity, emergency responses are made.
+The framework is designed to reduce the loss of life and property and harm to the environment.
 NIMS works hand in hand with the National Response Framework (NRF).
-NIMS provides the template for the management of incidents, while the NRF provides the structure and mechanisms for national-level policy for incident management.
+NIMS provides the template for the management of incidents.
+The NRF provides the structure and mechanisms for national-level policy for incident management.

-The NIMS Training Tracker & Credentialing System is the bridge between the federally endorsed training programs and responder personnel who are expected to gain these skills and document their abilities.
-The platform creates a living database of training plans and completed training transcripts for each person serving a jurisdiction, agency, or company.
-Accessible on-line and on-demand, the NIMS Training Tracker and Credentialing System ensures emergency response credentials for each responder, and each squad serving the incident.
+The NIMS Training Tracker & Credentialing System is the bridge between the federally endorsed training programs and emergency response personnel.
+These are the people and agencies expected to gain these skills and implement them as part of the response team.
+In order to provide consistency in the response framework, each person must document their training and abilities.
+The NIMS Training Tracker platform creates a living database of training plans and completed training transcripts for each person.

 Structured, Familiar, Reliable System

-Preparedness Preparedness incorporates a range of measures, actions, and processes accomplished before an incident happens.
-NIMS preparedness measures including planning, training, exercises, qualification and certification, equipment acquisition and certification, and publication management.
+Incident command preparedness incorporates a range of measures, actions, and processes accomplished before an incident happens.
+NIMS preparedness measures include planning, training, exercises, qualification and certification, equipment acquisition and certification, and publication management.
 All of these serve to ensure that pre-incident actions are standardized and consistent with mutually-agreed doctrine.
 NIMS further places emphasis on mitigation activities to enhance preparedness.
-Mitigation includes public education and outreach, structural modifications to lessen the loss of life or destruction of property, code enforcement in support of zoning rules, land management, and building codes, and flood insurance.
+Mitigation includes public education and outreach, delivered long before an emergency situation happens.
+Structural modifications to lessen the loss of life or destruction of property, is powerful planning.
+Preparedness is being ready for the unexpected.
+These are best coupled with code enforcement in support of zoning rules, land management, and building codes, and flood insurance.